Thraka/thraka.github.io/articles/how-to-create-a-console.md

 # Create your first console

+The @SadConsole.Console is the main type of object in SadConsole.
+It's sized by width and height which is made up a grid of cells.
+Consoles can be created at anytime and are only drawn to the screen when they are added to the @SadConsole.Global.CurrentScreen object.
+For more information about consoles, see [What is a console?](what-is-a-console.md)

 A console that you use in your program can be created in two ways:

 01. Create a new instance of the built in `SadConsole.Console` type.